AguaClara/String-Digester/Trickling_Filter_report_1.md

 #### March 9th, 2018

 ## Abstract
-Briefly summarize your previous work, goals and objectives, what you have accomplished, and future work.
-(100 words max)

 This was the first semester of a trickling filter subteam, therefore the direction of the team's research was derived independently.
 The goals for this semester were to identify problems with trickling filters in industry whilst developing robust kinematic models such to enable future subteams to employ novel trickling filter applications.
 This semester was expected to be driven primarily by literature research, but the team has begun construction for a benchtop experiment in preliminary hydraulic modeling through the filter media.

 ## Introduction
 Explain how the completion of your challenge will affect AguaClara and the mission of providing safe drinking water (or sustainable wastewater treatment!).
 If this is a continuing team, how will your contribution build upon previous research?
 What needs to be further discovered or defined?
 If this is a new team, what prompted the inclusion of this team?

-The overall objective of the team is to first identify the primary issues in industrial-scale trickling filters.
+The creation of the trickling filter subteam was prompted by the need for further treatment of wastewater following UASB treatment.
+The overall objective is to first identify the primary issues in industrial-scale trickling filters.
 Using this information, the team aims to deploy both a disruptively efficient, non-mechanized trickling filter which can be adapted to serve the wastewater needs of a resource-scarce community.
+The team's primary aim is to assess the feasibility of the inclusion of a trickling filter in a future AguaClara wastewater treatment plant.

-## Literature Review and Previous Work
+## Literature Review
 Discuss what is already known about your research area based on both external work and that of past AguaClara Teams.
 Connect your objectives with what is already known and explain what additional contribution you intend to make.
 Make sure to add APA formatted in-text citations.
 If you mention the author(s) in your sentence, you can simply give the year of publication.

 -------